Q & A

 Can I just drop in and pick from your pre-potted stock?

 By all means, see hours on our main page and drop by.
 We always have tons to choose from and even lots of very limited stock not on the website.
-Sorry, we do not dig from our display gardens.
+Sorry, we do not dig from our display gardens as they are our personal plants.

-WATCH OUR SITE and social media channels FOR UPDATES prior to opening we will update our site to use as a guide prior to stopping in.
+WATCH OUR SITE and social media channels FOR UPDATES before opening we will update our site to use as a guide before stopping in.
 Although there may be an odd shortage, there will always be lots of choices.
 The plant industry has been turned upside down and many growers are playing catch up.

 Do you take back your pots and trays?